RSDKModding/RSDK-Modding-Wiki/docs/Guides/RSDKv3/Decompilation/Building.md

         ```

         !!! warning "Important!"
             Both instances of `[vcpkg root]` should be replaced with the path to the vcpkg repository.
-For example, if the repository is located in `C:/src/vcpkg`, the command to enter would be:
+For example, if the repository is located in `C:/src/vcpkg`, the first command to enter would be:
             ```
             cmake -B build -DCMAKE_BUILD_TYPE=Release -DCMAKE_TOOLCHAIN_FILE=C:/src/vcpkg/scripts/buildsystems/vcpkg.cmake -DVCPKG_TARGET_TRIPLET=x64-windows-static -DCMAKE_PREFIX_PATH=C:/src/vcpkg/installed/x64-windows-static/
             ```
             If the path to the repository includes spaces in it, you will need to put quotation marks around the entire path.
-For example, if the repository is located in `C:/github repos/vcpkg`, the command to enter would be:
+For example, if the repository is located in `C:/github repos/vcpkg`, the first command to enter would be:
             ```
             cmake -B build -DCMAKE_BUILD_TYPE=Release -DCMAKE_TOOLCHAIN_FILE="C:/github repos/vcpkg/scripts/buildsystems/vcpkg.cmake" -DVCPKG_TARGET_TRIPLET=x64-windows-static -DCMAKE_PREFIX_PATH="C:/github repos/vcpkg/installed/x64-windows-static/"
 			```